Connect2Canada Logo

 Powering Our Nations

 Canada and the U.S. also work together to protect our shared waters.
-Our partnership on transboundary water began more than a century ago when we signed the Boundary Waters Treaty in 1909.
-And, in 2022, we celebrated the 50th anniversary of the Canada-U.S. Great Lakes Water Quality Agreement.
-The Great Lakes are vital to the wellbeing of millions of people.
-They contain almost 20% of the world’s surface freshwater, they sustain 4,000 species of plants and animals, they generate billions of dollars in economic activity, and they provide drinking water for our communities.
-This Agreement contributes to the quality of life of Canadians and Americans through sound management and use of the Great Lakes.
-We renewed our commitment toward transboundary freshwater lakes and rivers, including funding announcements, along with the U.S., to clean up over 90% of our legacy polluted areas in the Great Lakes, by 2030.
+Our partnership on transboundary water began more than a century ago when we signed the Boundary Waters Treaty in 1909, and further committed to working together to restore the Great Lakes under the 1972 Canada-U.S. Great Lakes Water Quality Agreement.
+Supplying drinking water to over 40 million Canadians and Americans, and powering an economy via transportation, hydropower, and manufacturing, Canada and the U.S. have committed the necessary resources to clean up over 90% of our legacy polluted areas in the Great Lakesby 2030.

 Additional Resources